andrealommen/PHY104/git.md

 Clink on the link above one more time, and now that you have a github account it should tell you that github classroom wants access to your account, which you should grant.

 -----------------------------------------------------------
-Skip to here if you already have done this once.
+**Skip to here if you already have done this once. **

 -----------------------------------------------------------

-Then you'll have the opportunity to "accept" my assignment.
+After clicking one of the links above you'll have the opportunity to "accept" my assignment.
 Please accept it.

 Click "clone or download", a green button over on the right.
 You'll see a box with a URL in it, e.g. https://github.com/INTRO104/lab1.git.
 Copy that.